14r14/study_smart/README.md

 # Study Smart Agent

-> **Note:** This project is still under development and is not fully ready yet.
-Features and documentation may change as development progresses.
+> **Note:** This project was developed as a simple starter project to learn more about Agents and how to build them using a framework like ADK.

 3.  **Install dependencies:**
     Use the commands listed below to setup the environment.